pcdavies/DatabaseCloudServiceForDBAs/workshops/dbcs/CloudWorkshop_DBCS_100.md

 -   Click **OK**

--   You can look at the generated configuration file by type **gedit myssh** within the terminal window.
+-   You can look at the generated configuration file by typing **gedit myssh** within the terminal window.
 Notice under the **Host AlphaDBCS** section of the config file that the DBCS IP address has been inserted in 5 areas defining LocalForward ports (1526, 443, 4848, and 5500).
 These ports can now be accessed locally using “localhost” in connection information or URLs.

 	Example: